-- 7. Appeal A is referenced APP/N2345/W/17/3179105 (LPA Ref 06/2016/0736).
-Site A is Land off Sandy Gate Lane, Broughton, Preston, Lancashire PR3 5LA and the proposal in that case is for up to 97 dwellings.
-Appellant A is Hollins Strategic Land LLP. - 8.
+- 7. Appeal B is referenced APP/N2345/W/17/3179177 (LPA Ref 06/2017/0097).
+Site B is Keyfold Farm, 430 Garstang Road, Broughton, Preston, Lancashire PR3 5JB and the proposal in that case is for up to 130 dwellings.
+Appellant B is Wainhomes (North West) Ltd. - 8.
 Each appeal is determined on its individual merits but, as there is much commonality between them in respect of policy context and other considerations, much of the evidence I was presented with and much of my reasoning, notably in respect of the first four of the main issues I have identified below (which are identical as between the two sites) is identical in each case.
 Matters specific to the site at issue in this appeal are of course reasoned specifically in this decision as necessary.
-Cross reference to the other appeal, as necessary, is to Appeal A, and joint reference, as necessary, is to both Appeals A and B. - 9.
+Cross reference to the other appeal, as necessary, is to Appeal B, and joint reference, as necessary, is to both Appeals A and B. - 9.
 Inquiry Documents (ID) may refer to, or be relevant to, one or both proposals, as the case may be; and the same principle applies to the Core Documents (CD) listed. - 10.
 Pursuant to my pre-inquiry note, the appellants A and B combined to agree with the Council a 'Tripartite' Statement of Common Ground (TSoCG). - 11.
-In addition, a Statement of Common Ground specific to this appeal has been agreed between Appellant B and the Council.
-Liefer to this as SoCG (B). - 12.
+In addition, a Statement of Common Ground specific to this appeal has been agreed between Appellant A and the Council.
+Liefer to this as SoCG (A).1 - 12.
 The Broughton in Amounderness Parish Council ('the Parish Council') participated in the inquiry as a 'Rule 6 party' and I was told that it broadly represents the views of a sizeable proportion of Broughton village residents.
 Having read the letters submitted, both at application and appeal stage, I have no reason to doubt that; and on a personal note wish to record my appreciation of the courteous and considered manner in which it put its case. - 13.
-Following the lunchtime adjournment on Day 2 of the Inquiry, as a consequence of answers given in respect of the housing land supply by its first witness, under cross-examination by the advocate for Appellant B1, the Council informed me that it would no longer be pursuing its sole reason for refusal of both applications, as it was not in a position to defend it.
+Following the lunchtime adjournment on Day 2 of the Inquiry, as a consequence of answers given in respect of the housing land supply by its first witness, under cross-examination by the advocate for Appellant B2, the Council informed me that it would no longer be pursuing its sole reason for refusal of both applications, as it was not in a position to defend it.
 Consequently, the evidence of its second witness, Mr Clapworthy, was formally withdrawn and the Council took no further part in the inquiry so far as matters of substance relevant to the case were concerned. - 14.
-A further consequence is that the evidence of Mr Pycroft, on behalf of both appellants, and that of Mr Harris on behalf of this appellant, is effectively uncontested by the Council. - 15.
-The appeal is supported by a planning obligation in the form of a unilateral undertaking to the Council and the Lancashire County Council dated 9 February 2018.
-In brief detail this provides for financial contributions to primary education in the locality prior to specified thresholds of housing occupation, a travel plan contribution, the provision of 35% affordable housing tied to specified thresholds of occupation of the open market dwellings, so as to ensure full delivery of the affordable dwellings, and a scheme for the provision and subsequent management of public open space within the site.
+A further consequence is that the evidence of Mr Pycroft3, on behalf of both appellants, and that of Mr Sedgwick on behalf of this appellant, is effectively uncontested by the Council. - 15.
+The appeal is supported by a planning obligation in the form of an agreement between the appellant, the Council, and the Lancashire County Council dated 9 February 2018.
+In brief detail this provides for financial contributions to primary education in the locality prior to specified thresholds of housing occupation, a travel plan contribution and for the provision of 35% affordable

+1 ID2

-&lt;sup>1 Mr Ponter, advocate for Appellant A, adopted in full Mr Fraser's cross-examination undertaken on behalf of this appellant (B)
+$^{^2}$ Mr Ponter, advocate for this appellant (A), adopted in full Mr Fraser's cross-examination undertaken on behalf of Wainhomes (Appellant B)

-&lt;sup>2 Concerning housing land supply
+3 Concerning housing land supply